angulardart/angular/angular_analyzer_plugin/lib/src/model/syntactic/README.md

 const listOne = [ValidDirective, 'not a directive'] const listTwo = [AnotherDirective];
 ...
-  directives: [...listOne, ...listTwo], // constant value is
+  // Constant value is `[ValidDirective, 'not a directive', AnotherDirective]`.
-  // [ValidDirective, 'not a directive', AnotherDirective]
+  directives: [...listOne, ...listTwo],
 ```

 The only way we can know whether `'not a directive'` comes from `...listOne` or